-Other important compounds of prunes are chlorogenic, chlorogenic acids, anthocyanins and vitamin A. These compounds are effective against breast, colon, oral, and lung cancer (9).
+Other important compounds of prunes are chlorogenic, chlorogenic acids, anthocyanins, and vitamin A. These compounds are effective against breast, colon, oral, and lung cancer (9).

 6. Improves digestion

-Prunes because of its high dietary fiber, hemicellulose, and pectin are also acted as a natural laxative (10).
+Prunes because of their high dietary fiber, hemicellulose, and pectin are also acted as a natural laxative (10).
 Along with this prunes also enhances the growth of gut bacteria thus adds up to digestion (6).

 7. Healthy Bones

-Dried prunes are rich in minerals like boron, copper, magnesium, and manganese which helps in maintaining the calcium balance of the body (11).
+Dried prunes are rich in minerals like boron, copper, magnesium, and manganese which help in maintaining the calcium balance of the body (11).
 It also significantly increases bone mineral density in comparison with dried apples (12).
 It is also are good for postmenopausal women and prevents osteoporosis (13).